Link aggregation: Ethernet

 On Ethernet interfaces, channel bonding requires assistance from both the Ethernet switch and the host computer's operating system, which must stripe the delivery of frames across the network interfaces in the same manner that I/O is striped across disks in a RAID 0 array.
 For this reason, some discussions of channel bonding also refer to Redundant Array of Inexpensive Nodes (RAIN) or to redundant array of independent network interfaces.

 PPP

 The Point-to-Point Protocol used for dial-up and other connections to the ISP (including DSL) has a standard link aggregation method called Multilink PPP.
 Multiple PPP links to the same ISP can be bonded together into a larger-bandwidth link.

 Modems

 In analog modems, multiple dial-up links over POTS may be bonded.
-Throughput over such bonded connections can come closer to the aggregate bandwidth of the bonded links than can throughput under routing schemes which simply load-balance outgoing network connections over the links.
+Throughput over such bonded connections can come closer to the aggregate bandwidth of the bonded links than can throughput under routing schemes that simply load-balance outgoing network connections over the links.